phwl/elec3608-lab/labs/lab0-docker/README.md

  * (MacOS X setup)
     1. Install homebrew (see ```https://brew.sh/```)
     1. Use homebrew to install xquartz ```brew install --cask xquartz'''.
-By the way
-    1. Run the ```Xquartz``` X Server program by clicking on the icon, an xterm window should appear
+    1. Run the ```Xquartz``` X Server program by clicking on the icon, an xterm window should appear.
+By the way if you select Xquartz -> Settings -> Input -> Emulate 3 button mouse and then using Option left click on the mouse will allow pasting.
     1. Set “Allow connections from network clients” in XQuartz -> Settings -> Security
     1. In the xterm window type (if you get an error with the xhost command, try a reboot)
     ``` bash